 The Bristol Poetry Institute was launched on Wednesday 10 October 2012, with a reading and performance by the Poet Laureate, Carol Ann Duffy.

 Our inaugural programme for 2012/13 included a variety of poetry readings and performances, and the Young Poets’ Competition, which looked to highlight and encourage the wealth of talent among young poets in schools and sixth-form colleges.
 On 11 February 2013 the Bristol Poetry Institute was delighted to introduce its first ever Poet in Residence, Rachael Boast.
 Rachael is a Bristol-based poet with a PhD in Creative Writing from the prestigious programme at St Andrew's University, and has wide experience of teaching Creative Writing courses.
 Her collection, Sidereal (2011), won both the Forward Prize and the Seamus Heaney Poetry Centre Prize for best first collection; her new volume, Pilgrim's Flower is soon to be published by Picador.
 During her six-week residency, Rachael held weekly workshops for students.
 On 11 November 2013, we welcomed our second Poet in Residence, Andrew Jamison.
+On 13th December 2013 Andrew's residency was marked by a reading by the Belfast poet Alan Gillis.

 These events form part of the richness and diversity of what we plan to offer as a new hub for poetic study, research and enjoyment: we look forward to seeing you there.